asyarb/capsize-fluid/README.md

 ## CSS Variable Version

-If you are looking for a "plain" CSS version of this plugin, checkout this [Gist](https://gist.github.com/asyarb/162bf0a8b5d238de01bd2832094727ad).
+If you are looking for a "plain" CSS version of this library, checkout this [Gist](https://gist.github.com/asyarb/162bf0a8b5d238de01bd2832094727ad).

 ## License